Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Methodology

 \textbf{Sentiment-oriented Semantic Relation}.
 To fully utilize both the utterance sentiment labels and video-audio sentiment labels for promoting the sarcastic semantic understanding, we design the following three types of edges. a) \textit{Utterance sentiment-content edges}.
 For each utterance sentiment node, we link it with each content token in the utterance to capture their semantic relations.
 The rational is to inject the utterance sentiment information into the context of dialogue. b) \textit{Video-audio sentiment-content edges}.
 Similarly, for each video-audio sentiment node, we connect it to each content token in the corresponding utterance. c) \textit{Sentiment-sentiment edges}.
-We introduce an edge between the utterance sentiment node and the video-audio sentiment node that are corresponding to the same utterance, to excavate the sentiment inconsistency between them.
+We introduce an edge between the utterance sentiment node and the video-audio sentiment node of the same utterance, to excavate the sentiment inconsistency between them.

-To adaptively utilize the sentiment information, we devise the joint semantic-sentiment weighting strategy for weighting the above sentiment-oriented semantic relations.
-The underlying philosophy is that, given an edge, the higher the semantic/sentiment similarity between two tokens involved in the edge, the higher the edge weight should be assigned.
+To adaptively utilize the sentiment information, we introduce a weight for each sentiment-oriented semantic relation.
+The philosophy is that, given an edge, the higher the semantic/sentiment similarity between two tokens the edge links, the higher edge weight should be assigned.
 Formally, we have

-where $Sim(t_i,t_j)$ refers to the cosine similarity\footnote{We employ the NLTK toolkit to compute the semantic similarity of a pair of tokens.
-The NLTK toolkit can be accessed via~\url{http://www.nltk.org}.}, representing the semantic similarity of tokens $t_i$ and $t_j$. $t_i$ and $t_j$ denote the corresponding tokens of nodes $n_i$ and $n_j$, respectively. $\lvert p_i-p_j\rvert$ is used to measure the sentiment similarity. $p_i$ and $p_j$ are the polarity of $t_i$ and $t_j$, respectively. $w(n_i,n_j)$ refers to the weight of the sentiment-semantics edge between the nodes $n_i$ and $n_j$.
-To normalize the weight of the sentiment-semantics edge, we set its maximum value as $1$.
+where $t_i$ and $t_j$ denote the corresponding tokens of nodes $n_i$ and $n_j$, respectively. $Sim(t_i,t_j)$ refers to the cosine similarity\footnote{We employ the NLTK toolkit to compute the semantic similarity of a pair of tokens.
+The NLTK toolkit can be accessed via~\url{http://www.nltk.org}.}, representing the semantic similarity of tokens $t_i$ and $t_j$.
+The rationale for adopting cosine similarity is that it is a prevalent metric for effectively assessing the semantic similarity between two tokens~\cite{liang-etal-2022-multi,hu-etal-2021-mmgcn}. $\lvert p_i-p_j\rvert$ is used to measure the sentiment similarity. $p_i$ and $p_j$ are the polarity of $t_i$ and $t_j$, respectively. $w(n_i,n_j)$ refers to the weight of the edges constructed for representing sentiment-oriented semantic relation between the nodes $n_i$ and $n_j$.
+To normalize the weight of these edges, we set its maximum value as $1$.

 Accordingly, the adjacency matrix $\mathbf{A}^2 \in \mathbb{R}^{N \times N}$ for capturing the above sentiment-oriented semantic relations can be constructed as follows,

 where $D_2(n_i, n_j)$ indicates that nodes $n_i$ and $n_j$ have certain above sentiment-oriented semantic relation, $i\in [1, N_t]$ and $j\in [N_t+1, N]$. $N$ is the total number of nodes in the graph.